OmkarJ13/bundler/README.md

 # Bundler

-This is a minimalist JavaScript bundler created to explore the inner workings of modern module bundlers like Rollup and webpack.
-It's a tool built for learning and experimentation, and not intended for production use.
+This is a minimalist JavaScript bundler created to explore the inner workings of modern module bundlers like Rollup and Webpack.
+It's a tool built with learning as the primary objective, and not intended for traditional production use.
+(It can be used for simple vanilla javascript apps though!)

 ## Features